 Yes, for some people it definitely does.
-As you will see below (I’ve posted pictures found around the net), it has helped thicken as well as fill in beard patches from some people.
+As you will see below (I’ve posted pictures found on the net), it has helped thicken as well as fill in beard patches from some people.
 Others have seen minimal results.
 One thing that is important to note is that Minoxidil can only stimulate hair growth where follicles actually exist.
 If you have patches where no follicles exist, then it will not help you in growing your desired beard.

 2% vs 5% Minoxidil For Beard

-Minoxidil is dose dependent, so the higher the concentration the more effective it will be.
+Minoxidil is dose-dependent, so the higher the concentration the more effective it will be.
 It’s important to note that using 5% versus 2% will not necessarily give you faster hair growth results, but it will cause an increase in hair growth as well as being thicker.
 If you decide to move forward with 5%, make sure to watch for side effects because you have a higher chance of experiencing them than if you used 2%.